The carefulness knob

 The Canadian Radio-television and Telecommunications Commission (CRTC) has posted an executive summary of a report on a major telecom outage that happened in 2022 to Rogers Communications, which is one of the major Canadian telecom companies.

-The full report doesn’t seem to be available yet, and I’m not sure if it ever will be publicly released.
+The full report doesn’t seem to be available yet, and I’m not sure if it ever will be publicly released (edit: the full report was released on November 2024).
 I recommend you read the executive summary, but here are some quick impressions of mine.

 Note that I’m not a network engineer (I’ve only managed a single rack of servers in my time), so I don’t have any domain expertise here.